“`html

 How to Keep Accurate Records

-Keeping accurate records of all gifts made is crucial.
+Keeping accurate records of all gifts made is absolutely crucial — without them, your executors and HMRC will have no way to verify what exemptions apply.
 This includes:

-1. Details of the gift, including its value.
+- Details of the gift, including its value at the date of the gift.

-Maintaining thorough records will help you and your beneficiaries navigate any potential inheritance tax implications.
-It’s also advisable to inform your beneficiaries about the gifts you’ve made, so they understand the tax implications of the gifts they’ve received.
+Maintaining thorough records will help your executors and beneficiaries navigate any potential inheritance tax implications after your death.
+It’s also advisable to inform your executors about the gifts you’ve made, so they can accurately complete the IHT return.
+For normal expenditure out of income, keep records of your income, regular outgoings, and the pattern of gifts to demonstrate they came from surplus income.

-By gifting during your lifetime and keeping accurate records, you can implement an effective inheritance tax efficient strategy that benefits your loved ones.
-This approach not only reduces your estate’s value but also contributes to reducing inheritance tax liabilities for your beneficiaries.
+By gifting during your lifetime and keeping accurate records, you can implement an effective inheritance tax planning strategy that benefits your loved ones.
+This approach steadily reduces your estate’s value over time, contributing to reducing inheritance tax liabilities for your beneficiaries.

 Types of Trusts Available